Conservatism in Hong Kong

-Political conservatism in Hong Kong derived from the Chinese tradition of familism and Confucianism and was incorporated into the colonial government's policies by Governor Cecil Clementi in the 1920s in the wake of rising radicalism and also Bolshevism.
-The anti-communist sentiments continued after the Second World War when waves of Chinese refugees fled to the colony as the Chinese Communist Party (CCP) swept in Mainland China.
-Conservatives have also taken libertarian thoughts on economic policies, and have hailed Hong Kong as the freest economy in the world.
+Historically, conservatism derives from the Chinese tradition of familism and Confucianism.
+These traditions were incorporated into the British colonial government's policies by Governor Cecil Clementi in the 1920s during the rise Marxism–Leninism and communism more broadly.
+Anti-communist sentiment continued after the Second World War when waves of Chinese refugees fled to the colony as the Chinese Communist Party (CCP) grew in mainland China in the renewed Chinese Civil War.
+At this time, conservatives supported the Republic of China (ROC), and were pro–Kuomintang (KMT).
+After the de facto end of the civil war and throughout the Cold War, Conservatives have also taken libertarian thoughts on economic policies.
+Before the 1980s, most conservatives held a strong anti-communist sentiment.